ZhongxuanWang/Character-Artist/README.md

 2> After doing so, install 'opencv-python' by typing '<code>pip3 install opencv-python</code>' in Terminal.<br>
 3> Have the latest Java.
 (JDK8+ Required) (<a href="https://www.java.com/en/download/mac_download.jsp">download latest Java for MacOS</a>).<br>

 **********************
 **Special Notice**
 **********************

-**Use the camera mode in a brighter environment is recommended** since it will be easier to distinguish your face or certain objects from the background<br>
+**Use the camera mode in a brighter environment is recommended** since it will be easier to distinguish your face from objects in the background<br>

 <br>